-Derby Cathedral School admission arrangements for 2018
+Derby Cathedral School Admission Arrangements

 Derby Cathedral School (the school) situated in the City of Derby, is an inclusive church school for students of all abilities and from all backgrounds with an open admissions procedure (see Admissions Procedure below).
 It operates as part of Derby Diocesan Academy Trust.
 The school is committed to ensuring that it serves students from all communities within the City of Derby regardless of background or faith.

 The school has an admission number of 180 for entry in Y7.
 Accordingly, Derby Cathedral School will admit this number of students if there are sufficient applications.
 Where fewer applicants than the published admission number(s) for the relevant year group are received, the Trust will offer places at the school to all those who have applied.